ShipChain/engine/docs/HostedEntities.md

 ##### SFTP

  - `credentials` _Required_ Connection parameters.
-Any options listed in the SSH2 Documetation for the [connect](https://github.com/mscdex/ssh2#client-methods) method are valid here.
+Any options listed in the SSH2 Documentation for the [connect](https://github.com/mscdex/ssh2#client-methods) method are valid here.
 Most commonly this will include:
     - `host`